tweag/pirouette/DESIGN.md

 ### Pirouette's genericity

 Pirouette can process any System F-like language.
 More precisely, users can come and define their instance of `LanguageBuiltins`, which is Pirouette's way of defining the constants, builtin terms and builtin types of a language.
 The definition of the classes can be found in [`Pirouette.Term.Syntax.Base`].

+Unless preprocessed in a way or another, Pirouette languages feature explicit type anotations, no namespacing and the definitions of terms are considered to be all mutually recursive.
+In fact, almost all of Pirouette works on the type `PrtUnorderedDefs lang` which describes a set of “Pirouette unordered definitions“ for a given `lang`uage — think of a Haskell module where order does not matter and terms can reference one another freely.

 For a simple instantiation of a language, you might want to check [the example language].
 For a more involved one, you might want to check [the support for Plutus IR][plutus intermediate representation].

 ### The example language